lsst-dm/dmtn-055/index.rst

 - The schema of any catalogs produced by a Task must be fully defined after Task construction, and must not depend on the actual contents of any data products.

-- Calls to :py:meth:`run` or any other methods must not change any internal state.
+- Calls to ``run`` or any other methods must not change any internal state.

 .. _functional_design: